tdownie0/music-theor-ease/topics/Website_Setup/ch1.md

 ## Chapter 1: The Rundown

-Welcome to the portion of this reading that will be dissecting a modern website built with JavaScript, implementing TypeScript in advanced versions.
+Welcome to the portion of this reading that will set you up for dissecting a modern website built with JavaScript (implementing TypeScript in advanced versions).
 Through this, you will given a chance to see what makes some modern web functionality work behind the scenes, and see the considerations that can be taken into account when building a system for such a purpose.
 We will use Next.js and React in